atlas-brown/slowpoke/INSTRUCTIONS.md

 # Optional: Applying Slowpoke to All Benchmarks (2–3 days)

 We also provide scripts that can recreate results on synthetic microbenchmarks.
 Each folder inside [`evaluation/synthetic/`](evaluation/synthetic) is a synthetic microbenchmark.
+These results are used to draw Figure 9 in the paper.
 To run one of them (for example `chain-d2-grpc-async`), run

 ```console
 $ ./evaluation/synthetic/chain-d2-grpc-async/run.sh